 Thermal Shutdown (TSD)

-The SenseFET and the control IC are integrated, making it easier to detect the temperature of the SenseFET.
+The SenseFET and the control IC are integrated, making it easier for the control IC to detect the temperature of the SenseFET.
 When the temperature exceeds approximately 137°C, thermal shutdown is activated.

 Over-Voltage Protection (OVP)